US economy returned to growth last quarter, expanding 2.6% - KESQ

 AP Economics Writer

-WASHINGTON (AP) — The U.S. economy grew at a better-than-expected 2.6% annual rate from July through September, snapping two straight quarters of economic contraction and overcoming punishingly high inflation and interest rates.
+WASHINGTON (AP) — The U.S. economy grew at a 2.6% annual rate from July through September, snapping two straight quarters of contraction and overcoming high inflation and interest rates just as voting begins in midterm elections in which the economy’s health has emerged as a paramount issue.

-Thursday’s estimate from the Commerce Department showed that the nation’s gross domestic product — the broadest gauge of economic output — grew in the third quarter after having shrunk in the first half of 2022.
-Stronger exports and steady consumer spending, backed by a healthy job market, helped restore growth to the world’s biggest economy.
+Thursday’s better-than-expected estimate from the Commerce Department showed that the nation’s gross domestic product — the broadest gauge of economic output — grew in the third quarter after having shrunk in the first half of 2022.
+Stronger exports and consumer spending, backed by a healthy job market, helped restore growth to the world’s biggest economy at a time when worries about a possible recession are rising.

-Consumer spending, which accounts for about 70% of U.S. economic activity, expanded at a 1.4% annual pace, down from a 2% rate from April through June.
-Last quarter’s growth also got a boost from exports, which shot up at an annual pace of 14.4%.
+Consumer spending, which accounts for about 70% of U.S. economic activity, expanded at a 1.4% annual pace in the July-September quarter, down from a 2% rate from April through June.
+Last quarter’s growth got a major boost from exports, which shot up at an annual pace of 14.4%.
+Government spending also helped: It rose at a 2.4% annual pace, the first such increase since early last year, with sharply higher defense spending leading the way.

-Housing investment, though, plunged at a 26% annual pace, hammered by surging mortgage rates as the Federal Reserve raises borrowing costs to combat chronic inflation.
+Housing investment, though, plunged at a 26% annual pace, hammered by surging mortgage rates as the Federal Reserve aggressively raises borrowing costs to combat chronic inflation.
+It was the sixth straight quarterly drop in residential investment.

 Last quarter’s U.S. economic growth reversed annual declines of 1.6% from January through March and 0.6% from April through June.
 Consecutive quarters of declining economic output are one informal definition of a recession.
 But most economists have said they believe the economy skirted a recession, noting the still-resilient job market and steady spending by consumers.
 Most of them have expressed concern, though, that a recession is likely next year as the Fed steadily tightens credit.